Trump fires back after Musk says it’s time for him to ‘sail into the sunset’ - NewsBreak

 Musk’s lawyers argued that Twitter had violated the agreement in several ways, saying sufficient information regarding bots had not been shared by the platform, among other concerns.

-Musk earlier this week drew Trump’s ire after he posted a tweet reply in response to a video in which the former president called him “another bulls— artist.”
+Musk earlier this week drew Trump’s ire after he posted a tweet in response to a video in which the former president called him “another bullshit artist.”

 “I don’t hate the man, but it’s time for Trump to hang up his hat & sail into the sunset,” Musk said.
 “Dems should also call off the attack — don’t make it so that Trump’s only way to survive is to regain the Presidency.”

-Neither Trump nor DeSantis have formally announced a 2024 presidential bid.Copyright 2022 Nexstar Media Inc. All rights reserved.
-This material may not be published, broadcast, rewritten, or redistributed.
+Neither Trump nor DeSantis have formally announced a campaign for the 2024 Republican presidential nomination.